lazarevkristijan/sales-dashboard/README.md

-# iPhone sales dashboard
+## iPhone sales dashboard

-Work in progress 95%
+An imaginary place where iPhones are sold, with an (i would say) pretty interface, showing data in all the ways that the owner of the store would want to view it in.
+Check it out yourself